Skip to main content

 1. The badger

 These cute creatures with their black and white features are pretty shy, and they only come out at night, so getting a glimpse of one will be tricky.
-Most commonly found in the south-west and Wales, although some sightings have been recorded in the north-east of England.
+Most commonly found in the south-west and Wales, although some sightings of badgers have been recorded in the north-east of England.

 2. The grass snake